What makes our program unique?

 - books,paper, colors of all kinds

 To keep it short: Summer, sunshine, German!
 It is that simple.

 Another very important issue during the four-week summer program is that children come together with other children; children of their own age as well as younger and older ones.
 They will experience how important everyone is during the time spent together and that they too are responsible for the success of the day, for themselves and for the other children.

 Growing and learning together

-- Some of our project grow over the course of 4 weeks and not only 4 days!
+Some of our projects grow over the course of 4 weeks and not only 4 days!

 Years of experience, here at GASPA, have shown that growing and learning together as one continuous group over the course of 4 weeks, has huge advantages for both students and staff.

 Teacher and Assistants

-Our summer camp team consists of experienced teachers, group leaders and assistants, who with their know-how, enthusiasm, and dedication will make this another summer of sunshine, fun and learning to remember!
+Our summer camp team consists of experienced teachers, group leaders, assistants, project leaders and interns, who with their know-how, enthusiasm, and dedication will make this another summer of sunshine, fun and learning to remember!

 Teachers and assistants are responsible for the activities and events of the day.
-They are always around the children and always available to answer any questions, help a child choose an activity, help children connect with one another or anything else the children might need help with.
+Team members are always around the children and always available to answer any questions, help a child choose an activity, help children connect with one another or anything else the children might need help with.

 Our team is dedicated to creating a surrounding in which the children feel at ease and safe.
 It is our goal that, every day, every child has the opportunity to create or find something which makes them happy, challenged, and content.